scipy-conference/scipy_proceedings_2010/papers/vanderwalt/introduction.rst

   Please suggest specific improvements and indicate whether you think the article needs a significant rewrite (rather than a minor revision).

-From the
-... original abstracts,
-... (...%) have been accepted for publication in these proceedings.

 ----------

-A conference the size of SciPy is only possible through hard-work and dedication of a large number of volunteers.
+A conference the size of SciPy is only possible through the hard work and dedication of a large number of volunteers.
 Once again Enthought, Inc. provided significant administrative support.
-Especially, we would like to thank Amenity Applewhite, Jodi Havranek, and Leah Jones, who not only ... admin (registration, email, etc.) + since it's new venue: scout location, negotiating vendor prices, .
+In particular, we would like to thank Amenity Applewhite, Jodi Havranek, and Leah Jones, who not only carried a significant administrative burden, but also did the enormous footwork required in seeking out a location, negotating vendor prices, etc. after the conference moved from CalTech to Austin this year.

-Financial support

-  - Students
-  - Meals
-  - Subsidize registration ?
-  - Media sponsors

-  - sponsors

-    - Enthought
-    - Microsoft
-    - Dell
-    - DE Shaw & Co.
-    - AQR Capital Management
-    - IEEE Computing in Science and Engineering

-Proceedings:

-  - participants, authors, reviewers, etc.

-Enthought, Dell, Microsoft, D.E.
-Shaw & Co., AQR Financial Management, the Python Software Foundation, and one anonymous donor, have provided funding for 14 students to travel and attend SciPy 2010.
+We thank Enthought, Dell, Microsoft, D.E.
+Shaw & Co., AQR Financial Management, the Python Software Foundation, and one anonymous donor, for funding 14 students to travel and attend SciPy 2010.
+We also acknowledge our media sponsor, the IEEE/AIP Computing in Science and Engineering magazine, for publicizing the conference and providing magazines to participants.

+These proceedings are the result of many hours of work by authors and reviewers alike.
+We thank them for their significant investment in these manuscripts.
+The names of all contributers are listed in the "Organization" section, which forms part of the cover material.